dotwebstack/dotwebstack/docs/qa/unittesting.md

 ## Arrange-Act-Assert

-**"Arrange-Act-Assert"** ia a pattern for arranging and formatting code in UnitTest methods:
+**"Arrange-Act-Assert"** is a pattern for arranging and formatting code in UnitTest methods:
 Each method should group these functional sections, separated by blank lines:
 - Arrange all necessary preconditions and inputs.
 - Act on the object or method under test.